flutter/website/src/_includes/docs/add-to-app/ios-project/embed-cocoapods.md

 #### Watch the video

-If you learn better watching video, watch this one that covers adding Flutter to an iOS app:
+If watching a video helps you learn, this video covers adding Flutter to an iOS app:

 <iframe class="full-width" src="{{yt-embed}}/IIcrfrTshTs" title="Learn about how to add Flutter to an existing iOS app" {{yt-set}}></iframe>